After living in Lyon France like locals for a month, here are our food-focused tips for getting the most out of the

 Ten Simple Tips for Living in Lyon like a Local

-1. Skip the Hotels and Stay at an Airbnb Apartment
+1. Skip the Hotels and Stay in an Apartment

 We’re talking about fruit plucked right from the tree and meat from animals raised with care from farms all over France.
 When we first visited Lyon, we couldn’t help but marvel at the extraordinary Bresse chickens (aka Poulet de Bresse) and golden Girolle mushrooms that had been freshly foraged from the nearby Alps.

-Staying at an Airbnb apartment for our second visit gave us access to a kitchen, allowing us to take full advantage of living in Lyon and enjoying the city’s wonderful bounty of local food.
+Staying in an apartment for our second visit gave us access to a kitchen, allowing us to take full advantage of living in Lyon and enjoying the city’s wonderful bounty of local food.
 We were able to buy and cook amazing foods like duck breast (Magret de Canard) for a fraction of the cost we pay at home.

 We’re trying to imagine the autumn and the wonderful selection of fruit and vegetables, especially the mushrooms, that the season will bring.
 Hopefully, we’ll be back with recipes in hand, ready to cook… and eat!